 - A major Kuwaiti engineering contractor in an ICC arbitration in relation to claims arising out of a processing plant in the Middle East

-- For a specialist subsea contractor in relation to the trenching and installation of cables and interface operations for a large offshore wind array on the north German coast.
+- A specialist subsea contractor in relation to the trenching and installation of cables and interface operations for a large offshore wind array on the north German coast.
 Claims resolved successfully to the client’s satisfaction during the course of an ICC arbitration

-- For Carillion J.M.
+- Carillion J.M.
 Limited in relation to a successful claim by Carillion for recovery of losses in excess of £8m arising out of a defectively-designed soil nail retaining wall adjacent to a major railway line in London.
-Reported as Carillion JM Limited v Phi Group EWHC 1379 (TCC)
+Reported as Carillion JM Limited v Robert West Consulting EWHC 1379 (TCC)

-- For an NHS Trust in a dispute with the SPV relating to the adequacy of the ventilation system for acutely ill immuno-supressed patients in a major hospital redevelopment procured under the PFI
+- An NHS Trust in a dispute with the SPV relating to the adequacy of the ventilation system for acutely ill immuno-supressed patients in a major hospital redevelopment procured under the PFI

 - A major transport sector client in relation to disputes concerning rail infrastructure work in excess of £28 million on the basis of an amended ICE D&C form

 - The Department of Education in relation to a claim in excess of £15m concerning a landmark central London building utilising the NEC3 suite of contracts

 - The ESFA in relation to a number of disputes with contractors concerning claims for additional asbestos in schools in London and the North East.
 Claims resolved to the client's satisfaction

 - A mechanical & electrical subcontractor in a claim against the provider of a sixth form college in relation to ventilation systems incorporated in the college.
 Claim resolved to the client's satisfaction shortly before trial